shubhamzz/iOSMobileSDK/Integration-Using-Swift.md

     qualaroo?.showSurvey(YOUR_SURVEY_ID)
     ```

-     **Important:** If you want to force a survey to display overriding the targeting options used upon creation, you may instead use:
+    ... or, overriding any targeting options used upon creation:

     ```swift
     qualaroo?.showSurvey(YOUR_SURVEY_ID, force: true)